MicrosoftDocs/powerbi-docs/articles/powerbi-service-share-dashboard-that-links-to-excel.md

 <properties
-   pageTitle="Share a dashboard that links to an Excel workbook on OneDrive for Business" description="Share a dashboard that has links to an Excel workbook on OneDrive for Business." services="powerbi" documentationCenter="" authors="ajayan"
+   pageTitle="Share a dashboard that links to an Excel workbook on OneDrive for Business" description="Read about sharing dashboards connected to an Excel workbook on OneDrive for Business, with tiles pinned from that workbook." services="powerbi" documentationCenter="" authors="ajayan"